devops0425/employee-management-fullstack-devops/README.md

 ## Contact

-For any questions or issues, please contact [hoangson091104@gmail.com](mailto:hoangson091104@gmail.com).
+For any questions or issues, please contact [devopsapps.info@gmail.com](mailto:hoangson091104@gmail.com).

 ---

 Thank you for checking out the **Employee Management Full-Stack Application!** Feel free to use this project for your own learning or development purposes.

-Created with ❤️ by [Son Nguyen](https://github.com/hoangsonww) in 2024.
+Created with ❤️ by [Aditya Sonwane](https://github.com/hoangsonww) in 2025.

 ---